By Audley Myanmar specialist Will

 Upper Ayeyarwady cruises

 North of Mandalay, the remote reaches of the upper Ayeyarwady are surrounded by towering mountains and cuts through spectacular gorges.
-Only boats can access this isolated heart of Burma.
+Only boats can access this isolated heart of Myanmar.

 Katha is a lively port on the banks of the Ayeyarwady that provides a nostalgic view of the country, and it was the setting for George Orwell’s Burmese Days.
 A number of the historical buildings and colonial relics mentioned in Orwell’s book are still standing, and you can spend a pleasant afternoon trying to find them.